 II.
-Principles relating to the transmission of personal data to third States and the processing of those data
+Principles relating to the transmission of personal data to another Member States and the processing of those data

 6. Regarding this question, there is a growing consensus around a regime based on two elements.
-The first element is the basic principle that data transmitted or made available by the competent authority of another Member State may be transferred to third States or international bodies or organisations only if a number of conditions (including prior consent and the adequacy requirement) are met.
+The first element is the basic principle that data transmitted or made available by the competent authority of another Member State may be transferred to third States or international bodies or organisations only if a number of conditions (including the adequacy requirement) are met.
 The assessment of adequacy is left to the Member States, which are provided with indicative criteria (see the text of Article 14 (4) DPFD, inspired by Article 25(2) of Directive 95/46/EC).
-The second element is to allow for a number of exceptions to this principle.
+The second element is to allow for a number of exceptions to this principle, under which data can be exchanged even though the adequacy requirement is not met.